robjhyndman/Rcademy/README.md

   - Masters students supervised
   - PhD students supervised

-Note that a list of PhD students would often go in the Research section rather than the teaching section.
+Note that a list of PhD students may go in the Research section rather than the Teaching section.

 ## Engagement